Talley's Group: Health and safety

 Talley's has been found guilty on many occasions over health and safety breaches, including an incident where a fisherman was decapitated.
 Between 2018 and July 2021, Talley's Group faced formal enforcement actions 43 times from WorkSafe New Zealand, including 22 health and safety improvement notices and a recommendation for prosecution.
 In December 2020, was fined $334,000 when they pleaded guilty over two different breaches where employees injured their hands.

 In July 2021, Talley's threatened an injunction to prevent One News running a story on leaked photos showing potential health and safety breaches.
 Talley's denied these claims, saying the photos were taken out of context.
 Following further allegations, Talley's initiated an independent review of their health and safety policies and WorkSafe New Zealand announced they were taking a closer look at their operations.

 In October 2021, it was revealed that a female Ministry of Primary Industries (MPI) fisheries observer was repeatedly sexually harassed during a ten-week fishing trip.
 This led to an industry-wide review of health and safety of the inspectors by MPI, and another private review undertaken by Talley's themselves.

 In December 2021, Talley's Group filed a defamation suit against TVNZ for their reporting of the above health and safety issues, saying that TVNZ had made a "series of false and defamatory broadcasts."
+The case also implicated reporter Thomas Mead.
+On 17 December 2025, the case against TVNZ and Mead was dismissed by the High Court; a decision by Justice Pheroze Jagose found that a single broadcast in 2021 "incorrectly referred to insufficient emergency stop buttons" but that Talley's could not prove it had suffered any financial loss, as required by law.
+On 13 February 2026, Talley's appealed the High Court's decision dismissing their defamation case against TVNZ at the Court of Appeal.
+TVNZ has defended their coverage of Talley's workplace practices.

 In June 2023, Talley's was fined $502,500 for the death of a worker in Affco's freezing works that was described by the presiding judge as a 'wholly avoidable event'.